vedderb/vesc_express/main/wifi/README.md

 [`tcp-connect`](#tcp-connect).
 The symbol `'wrong-password` is returned if the password was incorrect or the SSID didn't exist.
 Other errors result in `nil` being returned.
-The mechanism for detecting authentication failures unfortunately isn't that reliable, so you may want to try a second time when receiving `nil` to be sure.
+The mechanism for detecting authentication failures unfortunately isn't that reliable, so you may want to retry when receiving `nil` to be sure.

 Example where we connect to the network 'Example 1':
 ```clj